Brand Names: TNKase

 What are the possible side effects of tenecteplase (TNKase)?

-Tell your caregivers at once if you have a serious side effect such as:
+Call your doctor at once if you have signs of bleeding inside your body, such as:

-Rare but serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about tenecteplase (TNKase)?